 Abstract: Current approaches for Lego 3d structural assembly are usually learned to maximize intersection over union between generated output and target construction.
 We propose a new approach which is able to build stable structures based on physics-aware reward.
 Our method employs a two-level agent architecture in which a high-level proximal policy optimization based planner proposes a scheme, while a low-level wave function collapse agent handles precise brick placement with constraint satisfaction.
 Experimental results demonstrate that our hierarchical method consistently constructs buildings that satisfy stress constraints while reducing material usage.
-We also show that replacing the computationally expensive finite element method solver with a fast Fourier neural operator achieves comparable performance, confirming the approach's scalability for large-scale problems.
+We also show that replacing the finite element method solver with a Fourier neural operator achieves comparable performance, providing proof-of-concept that the proposed approach can work with neural surrogates.

 Assigned Action Editor: ~Weijian_Deng1